santkill/ai-assistant/README.md

 ## Universal Website Support

 Sista AI works on **any website** regardless of platform or technology.
 Simply inject our JavaScript tag as an HTML script, and it automatically provides AI assistance on your site.
-See [Docs]([README-umd.md](https://docs.sista.ai/intro)) for integration details.
+Available via CDN: `https://cdn.sista.ai/sdk/latest/smart-agent.min.js`.
+Visit the official [Docs](https://docs.sista.ai/intro) for integration details.

 ## Support